monmohan/cors-tutorial-practical/docs/CORS.md

 ###Cross-Origin Resource Sharing (CORS)
  is a W3C spec that allows cross-domain communication from the browser.
 CORS is becoming increasingly more important as we use multiple API's and services to create a mashup/stitched user experience

-But, in order to understand cross origin resoure sharing, first we need to understand the concept of an "origin".
+But, in order to understand cross origin resource sharing, first we need to understand the concept of an "origin".

 ###What is an Origin?
 Two pages have the same origin if the protocol, port (if one is specified), and host are the same for both pages.